-137 For network operators, the scope of the project will focus on deployment and use 138 scenarios for use of RPKI-ROA information for BGP ROV [RFC 6811].
-This component of 139 the project will test and document issues and best practices for the operation of RPKI 140 validating caches (RPKI VC) and RPKI-aware BGP routers, and focus on the issues of 141 robustness and responsiveness of these components, the range of routing policies that 142 can be configured with them, and the potential issues that arise when RPKI-based ROV 143 is integrated in other business, security and management processes of large network 144 operators.
-The project will solicit COI and National Cybersecurity Excellence Partnership 145 (NCEP) partners that can provide commercial-off-the-shelf (COTS) and open-source 146 products that implement the components necessary for BGP network operators to 147 acquire, validate and use RPKI information to implement BGP ROV.
-The project will seek also COI partners from various classes of network operators (e.g. enterprise, stub ISPs, 148 149 regional networks, transit ISPs, internet exchange point operators) that can contribute to the design and conduct tests in realistic scenarios (e.g. BGP routing architectures (eBGP and iBGP), route reflectors, ISP architectures, etc.)
+For network operators, the scope of the project will focus on deployment and use scenarios for use of RPKI-ROA information for BGP ROV [RFC 6811].
+This component of the project will test and document issues and best practices for the operation of RPKI validating caches (RPKI VC) and RPKI-aware BGP routers.
+It will also focus on the issues of robustness and responsiveness of these components, the range of routing policies that can be configured with them, and the potential issues that arise when RPKI-based ROV is integrated in other business, security and management processes of large network operators.
+The project will solicit COI and National Cybersecurity Excellence Partnership (NCEP) partners that can provide commercial-off-the-shelf (COTS) and open-source products that implement the components necessary for BGP network operators to acquire, validate, and use RPKI information to implement BGP ROV.
+The project will also seek COI partners from various classes of network operators (e.g. enterprise, stub ISPs, regional networks, transit ISPs, internet exchange point operators) that can contribute to the design and conduct tests in realistic scenarios (e.g. BGP routing architectures (eBGP and iBGP), route reflectors, ISP architectures, etc.).